 Thank you for your continued support.

-There are currently 16 COVID positive inpatients at Mount Nittany Medical Center, ages 48 to 93, with 17 COVID related admissions, and an average daily census of 19 COVID positive inpatients this first week in May.
+There are currently 10 COVID positive inpatients at Mount Nittany Medical Center, ages 33 to 81, with an average daily census of 16 COVID positive inpatients so far this month.

-To date, we have given or scheduled a total of more than 42,000 doses of COVID-19 vaccine at Mount Nittany Health.
-However, with less than 36 percent of Centre County fully vaccinated, we still have a long way to go until the majority of our community is vaccinated and we can return to some semblance of normalcy again.
+To date, we have given or scheduled a total of more than 42,600 doses of COVID-19 vaccine at Mount Nittany Health.
+However, with just over 42 percent of Centre County fully vaccinated, we still have a long way to go until the majority of our community is vaccinated and we can further relax COVID mitigation measures and safely return to more normal routines.

 To join the fight against COVID-19, download the free COVID Alert PA app to your phone.
 Get exposure alerts without compromising your privacy or personal information.
 Downloading the app is voluntary, but the more Pennsylvanians that use the app, the more successful our efforts will be to stop the spread of COVID-19.
 Learn more